top of page

 When you think about it this way, an awareness of the context in which you’re trying to rank is absolutely essential.

-That’s where an SEO competitor gap analysis comes in.
+That’s where an SEO gap analysis comes in.
 In this guide, I’ll explain what an SEO gap analysis is, how it can help you outrank your competitors, and how to conduct your analysis across three essential areas of SEO: content, technical SEO, and backlinks.

 Table of contents: